-- MG and LEMS - There is one small case series of 5 patients from Brigham and women's hospital with COVID-19 and comorbid MG.
+- There is one small case series of 5 patients from Brigham and Women's hospital with COVID-19 and comorbid MG.
 Clinical course and outcome were variable as 2 patients were intubated for hypoxemic respiratory failure and 1 patient required supplemental oxygen therapy, while 1 patient with previously stable MG developed myasthenic exacerbation.
-One patient received tocilizumab for severe COVID-19 and was successfully extubated and two patients received IVIG for MG with no thrombotic complications.110 - A group of International MG experts formed 0 MG/COVID-19 work group which recently released а guideline statement which recommends continuing existing medications for patients who are already on them.111 They also stated that symptomatic therapies such as pyridostigmine and 3,4 diaminopyridine do not increase the risk for infection and thus should be continued as well.
+One patient received tocilizumab for severe COVID-19 and was successfully extubated and two patients received IVIG for MG with no thrombotic complications.119 - A group of International MG experts formed MG/COVID-19 work group which recently released auideline statement recommends continuing existing medications for patients who are already on them.
+120 They also stated that symptomatic therapies such as pyridostigmine and 3,4 diaminopyridine do not increase the risk for infection and thus should be continued as well.
 As for patients receiving infusion therapies requiring transport to hospitals or infusion centers, the decision on whether to continue the infusion therapy or not should be individualized based on the regional incidence of COVID-19 and the risk vs benefit of treatment for the individual patient.
 They also state that there is no evidence of increased risk for COVID infection with eculizumab therapy.
-There is also no evidence of any increased risk of COVID infection from PLEX or IVIG therapy, but the risk derived from visits to healthcare facilities should be considered. - The decision to switch patients to an alternative immunosuppressive therapy should take into account the presence of other comorbid conditions and the risk of viral infection should be balanced against the risk of developing MG crisis when discussing initiating Rituximab therapy.
-Blood draws should be done judiciously in order to avoid unnecessary hospital visits and patients on immunosuppressive therapies are advised to practice extra cautious social isolation.111
+There is also no evidence of any increased risk of COVID infection from PLEX or IVIG therapy, but the risk derived from visits to healthcare facilities should be considered.

-- The AANEM has established guidance for 0 triaging electrodiagnostic studies durina COVID-19.
+- The decision to switch patients to an alternative immunosuppressive therapy should take into account the presence of other comorbid conditions and the risk of viral infection should be balanced against the risk of developing MG crisis when discussing initiating Rituximab therapy.
+Blood draws should be done judiciously in order to avoid unnecessary hospital visits and patients on immunosuppressive therapies are advised to practice extra cautious social isolation.120 - The AANEM has established guidance for triaging electrodiagnostic studies durina COVID-19.
 Urgent electrodiagnostic testing is appropriate for those neuromuscular conditions presenting with acute, rapidly progressive neurological decline and would be necessary to determine treatment options.
 Possibly urgent are those that after carefully reviewing the case, an EMG is necessary to make a diagnosis and escalate treatment to prevent the development of a poor patient outcome.
 Non-urgent are those cases that are mild, chronic, or when electrodiagnostic testing is not necessary to make a diagnosis or determine treatment.
-These can be deferred to when conditions are safe for practice.112 - 0 Guidon and Amato reviewed the potential COVID-19 has on neuromuscular disorders.
-An acquired inflammatory neuropathy and/or myopathy, exacerbating or revealing an unrecoanized underlvina neuromuscular disorder, as well as, developing a critical illness neuropathy or myopathy are possible. immunocompromised Those and/or on disease modifying drugs are at increased risk of contracting COVID-19, other infections, and more severe disease.
-However, this is not expected patients treated with in immunoglobulin therapy, complement inhibitors, plasma exchange, or Fc receptor antagonists.
-Most patients on immunotherapy should continue treatment.
-Risks vs. benefits of stopping treatment should be discussed, and abrupt cessation of immunosuppressive medications is not advised.113 - Movement disorders - Movement disorders as a complication COVID-19: none reported in the literature. - Parkinson disease: Patients admitted to the hospital or ICU must continue with their outpatient regimen of medications.
-If intubated carbidopa/levodopa must be crushed and given via NG tube.
+These can be deferred to when conditions are safe for practice.121 - Guidon and Amato reviewed the potential COVID-19 has on neuromuscular disorders.
+An acquired inflammatory neuropathy and/or exacerbating or revealing myopathy. unrecognized underlying neuromuscular disorder, as well as, developing a critical illness neuropathy or myopathy are possible.
+Those immunocompromised and/or on disease modifying drugs are at increased risk of contracting COVID-19, other infections, and more severe disease.
+However, this is not expected in patients treated with immunoglobulin therapy, complement inhibitors, plasma exchange, or Fc receptor antagonists.
+Most patients immunotherapy should continue treatment.
+Risks vs. benefits of stopping treatment should be